History of nursing in the United States: Professionalization

 Nursing professionalized rapidly in the late 19th century following the British model as larger hospitals set up nursing schools that attracted ambitious women from middle- and working-class backgrounds.
 Agnes Elizabeth Jones and Linda Richards established quality nursing schools in the U.S. and Japan.
 Richards was officially America's first professionally trained nurse, graduating in 1873 from the New England Hospital for Women and Children in Boston.
-Hospital nursing schools in the United States and Canada took the lead in applying Nightingale's model to their training program.
+Hospital nursing schools in the United States and Canada took the lead in applying Nightingale's model to their training programs.
 For example, Isabel Hampton Robb (1860–1910), as director of the new Johns Hopkins Hospital Training School for Nurses, deliberately set out to use advanced training to upgrade the social status of nursing to a middle class career, instead of a low pay, low status, long hours, and heavy work job for working-class women.

-After 1880 standards of classroom and on-the-job training rose, as did standards of professional conduct.
-For textbooks they relied upon: A Manual of Training (1878); A Hand-Book of Nursing for Family and General Use (1878); A Text-Book of Nursing for the Use of Training Schools, Families, and Private Students (1885); and Nursing: Its Principles and Practice for Hospital and Private Use (1893).
+After 1880, standards of classroom and on-the-job training rose, as did standards of professional conduct.
+For textbooks, many schools used: A Manual of Training (1878); A Hand-Book of Nursing for Family and General Use (1878); A Text-Book of Nursing for the Use of Training Schools, Families, and Private Students (1885); and Nursing: Its Principles and Practice for Hospital and Private Use (1893).
 These books defined the curriculum of the new nursing schools and introduced nurses to modern medical science and scientific thinking.

 In the early 1900s, the autonomous, nursing-controlled, Nightingale-era schools came to an end.
 Schools became controlled by hospitals, and formal "book learning" was discouraged in favor of clinical experience.
 Hospitals used student nurses as cheap labor.
-In late the 1920s, the women's specialties in health care included 294,000 trained nurses, 150,000 untrained nurses, 47,000 midwives, and 550,000 other hospital workers (most of them women).
+In the late 1920s, the women's specialties in health care included 294,000 trained nurses, 150,000 untrained nurses, 47,000 midwives, and 550,000 other hospital workers (most of them women).

-Sandelowski finds that by 1900 physicians were allowing nurses to routinely use the thermometer and stethoscope, and in some cases even the new X-ray machines, microscopes and laboratory testing.
-Nurses for the first time could supplement their subjective observations with scientific tools.
-Most nurses remained at the bedside where they used the new technology to gather information for doctors, but were not allowed to make a medical diagnosis.
-Their subjective bond with the patient remained their primary role.
+Sandelowski finds that by 1900 physicians were allowing nurses to routinely use the thermometer and stethoscope, and in some cases even the new X-ray machines, microscopes and laboratory testing tools.
+For the first time, nurses could supplement their subjective observations with scientific tools.
+Most nurses remained at the bedside, where they used the new technology to gather information for doctors, but were not allowed to make a medical diagnosis.
+Their bond with the patient remained their primary role.